florimondmanca/pygame-assets/README.md

 PygameAssets has the following loaders built-in: `image`, `image_with_rect`, `sound`, `music`, `font`, `freetype`.

-See the documentation for full API reference for each asset type.
+See the documentation for full API reference of each loader.

 ### Custom loaders